 There are two sets of reasons for denying that existence is a property of individuals.
 The first is Hume and Kant’s puzzlement over what existence would add to an object.
 What is the difference between a red apple and a red existing apple?
 To be red (or even to be an apple) it must already exist, as only existing things instantiate properties.
 (This principle—that existence is conceptually prior to predication—is rejected by Meinongians.)
 Saying it is red and an apple and furthermore exists is to say one thing too many.
 The thought seems to be that instantiating any property whatsoever presupposes existence and so existence is not a further property over and above a thing’s genuine properties.
 The thought is not merely that everything that instantiates any property exists, as the same is true of being self-identical, being either human or not human—assuming the law of excluded middle—and being such that 2+2=4, all of which seem to be unproblematic properties of individuals even if that status is denied of existence.
 Instead the thought is that instantiating any property whatsoever conceptually presupposes the existence of a subject in a way that makes it incoherent to then think of existence as a further property of that thing.
 The thing’s existence is prior to any predication to it and so it is incoherent to think of existence as a property had by the thing.
 This thought is behind Aristotle’s thesis that existence is not a further feature of a thing beyond its essence.

 The second consideration favoring the thesis that existence is not a property of individuals concerns the puzzle of negative singular existentials.
 Suppose that existence is a property of the designation of the subject term in a singular existential sentence.
-Then ‘Ronald McDonnald does not exist’ predicates nonexistence of the designation of the subject term, in which case reality includes an entity—the designation of the singular term and subject of predication—that has the property of not existing.
+Then ‘Ronald McDonald does not exist’ predicates nonexistence of the designation of the subject term, in which case reality includes an entity—the designation of the singular term and subject of predication—that has the property of not existing.
 That, Russell complained, runs contrary to a robust sense of reality, according to which everything exists.
+(See [Russell 1905a].)
 So, we should reject the claim that existence is a property of the designation of subject terms in existential sentences.

 Russell claimed that ordinary proper names like ‘Bill Gates’ are disguised definite descriptions, something like ‘the richest man in the world’.
 And definite descriptions, given Russell’s view of definite descriptions, are not genuine referring terms but are instead quantificational expressions.
 The sentence ‘The richest man in the world lives in Washington’ has, as its logical form, a quantificational structure and not a subject-predicate structure, equivalent to something like the following: There is a unique richest person who lives in Washington.
 Individuals do not enter directly into the proposition expressed by the sentence and are not part of the sentence’s truth conditions.

-These features of Russell's account of definite descriptions are significant for the treatment of seemingly singular existential and negative existentials as they remove the need for entities to serve as the designation of the singular terms for the meaningfulness and truth of negative existentials.
+These features of Russell’s account of definite descriptions are significant for the treatment of seemingly singular existential and negative existentials as they remove the need for entities to serve as the designation of the singular terms for the meaningfulness and truth of negative existentials.
 Seemingly singular existentials like ‘Bill Gates exists’ are assimilated to general existentials like ‘Foxes exist’.
 Assuming the proper name ‘Bill Gates’ is analyzed as the definite description ‘the richest person alive’, the sentence ‘Bill Gates exists’ has a logical form that can be more accurately expressed as There is someone that is uniquely richer than anyone else alive.
-This is neither redundant nor uninformative, assuming that we can grasp in thought properties while coherently and rationally wondering whether or not they are instantiated.
-Russell's account similarly dissolves the problems generated by seemingly singular negative existentials like ‘Ronald McDonald does not exist’.
+This is neither redundant nor uninformative, as we can grasp in thought properties while coherently and rationally wondering whether or not they are instantiated.
+Russell’s account similarly dissolves the problems generated by seemingly singular negative existentials like ‘Ronald McDonald does not exist’.
 The truth of this sentence does not require a designation for the term of which nonexistence is then predicated.
 ‘Ronald McDonald’ is short for a definite description, say, ‘the happy hamburger clown’.
 The sentence ‘Ronald McDonald does not exist’ expresses a proposition of the form It is not the case that there is a unique happy hamburger clown.
 This proposition is true even if absolutely everything there is exists.
 The proposition concerns the property of being a happy hamburger clown and says of that property that it is not uniquely instantiated.
 As the property—the true subject of predication—exists, however, we are not forced to countenance the reality of entities that do not exist in order to recognize this sentence as saying something true.

-Russell's strategy depends on two claims.
+Russell’s strategy depends on two claims.
 The first is that the negation in a negative existential takes wide scope, applying to the whole sub-sentence and not just the predicate.
 So, ‘Ronald McDonald does not exist’ does not involve ascribing the predicate ‘is nonexistent’ to the subject ‘Ronald McDonald’.
 Instead, it is more faithfully represented as ‘It is not the case that [Ronald McDonald exists]’.
 The second is that ‘Ronald McDonald’ is not a genuine referring expression and the predicate ‘exists’ really means something like is instantiated.
-Notice that the first in solitude is not sufficient to overcome the problems generated by seemingly singular negative existentials.
+Notice that the first in solitude is not sufficient to overcome the problems generated by seemingly true singular negative existentials.
 Even if the deep form of ‘Ronald McDonald does not exist’ is ‘It is not the case that [Ronald McDonald exists]’, assuming that ‘Ronald McDonald’ is a genuine singular term, the problem remains of finding in reality some entity to serve as the designation of ‘Ronald McDonald’.
 That entity is then part of reality and so, assuming that Meinongianism is false, is existent.
 In that case, the sub-proposition Ronald McDonald exists is true and so its negation false.
 The problem of true singular negative existentials does not rest on the supposition that they involve ascribing the property of nonexistence.
-So, it is the second of the above claims that carries the weight of Russell's solution to the problem of singular negative existentials.
+So, it is the second of the above claims that carries the weight of Russell’s solution to the problem of singular negative existentials.

 The second component of the Russellian solution—the claim that ordinary proper names like ‘Bill Gates’ are disguised definite descriptions—faces a number of objections.
 One is the semantic argument.
 (See [Kripke 1972].)
 Suppose that the descriptive equivalent of the name ‘Bill Gates’ is ‘the richest living person in the world’.
 An adequate semantic understanding of the sentence ‘Bill Gates is richer than everyone else alive’ would then be sufficient for recognition of its truth.
 (More precisely, the sentence, ‘If anyone is richer than everyone else alive, then Bill Gates is richer than everyone else alive’ has this feature.)
 But that seems implausible.
 Surely we must collect empirical data to determine its truth.
 One who wonders whether someone, say, Warren Buffett, is wealthier than Bill Gates does not display irrationality or semantic ignorance, comparable to one who wonders whether a fortnight is longer than 14 nights.